AV190/Blockchain-Based-Credit-Card-Fraud-Detection/README.md

 # Backend
 Download ganache and metamask app and proceed with its installation

-go to the project directory and run python .\index.py
+go to the project directory(backend) and run python .\index.py

 # Getting Started with Create React App